 It was inspired largely by the electromechanical relay computers from several decades ago as well as the many other hobbyist projects seen today.

-Every component in the circuit is running in-spec according to their datasheets.
+Every component in the circuit is running in-spec according to their datasheets (unlike some other simplified relay logic circuits).
 Still, a bi-metal circuit breaker and a small fuse insure safe, continuous operation.

 The 1pps output comes from a synchronous timing motor/gearbox that references the 60Hz mains frequency and rotates a 3D printed ten-pointed cog at exactly 6RPM.
 In a sense, this is the computer’s clock, running at a whopping 1 × 10-9 gigahertz.